-In this respect, the representational capability of the vector space model is incredibly weak, were it not sanctioned by the millennia-old tradition supported/entrenched by numeric measurement devices (see section 2): there are only two basic operations and both are modeled on numeric operations rather than on structural ones.
-Moreover, their compositions do not offer sufficient richness, and this is precisely the main reason why various non-linear operations, including kernels, are being (inevitably) introduced.
-But, as explained above, this will not save the situation: non-linear operations may somewhat improve classification, but since the representational question is not being addressed at all, the whole construction becomes very brittle, with no benefits to various postclassification processings, which are increasingly in demand, for example, in data mining and information retrieval.
+In this respect, the representational capability of the vector space model is incredibly weak, were it not sanctioned by the millennia-old tradition supported/entrenched by numeric measurement devices (see Section 4): there are only two basic operations and both are modeled on numeric operations rather than on structural ones.
+Moreover, their (algebraic) compositions do not offer sufficient richness, and this is precisely the main reason why various non-linear operations, including kernels, are being (inevitably) introduced.10 But, as explained above, this will not save the situation: non-linear operations may somewhat improve classification, but since the representational question is not being addressed at all, the whole construction becomes very brittle, with no benefits to various postclassification processings, which are increasingly in demand, for example, in data mining and information retrieval.

 One final but important point relates to a number of recent developments in pattern recognition and machine learning, in particular to various kernel- and dissimilarity-based approaches.
-The main observation I want to make is, in a way, quite obvious: to obtain good kernels or dissimilarity measures one needs to rely on some good "representation", since this is how they are computed, i.e. without such an (implicit, at least) representation, no kernel or dissimilarity can be introduced.
-In other words, without some operations transforming one object into another, these concepts cannot be implemented.
-In fact, this is how I was led to the development of transformation-based, or structural, representations, when I realized that, in order to be successful in a sufficiently rich environment, the agent must be able to evolve a wide variety of new dissimilarities without the help of a human designer [29].
+The main observation I want to make is, in a way, quite obvious: to obtain good kernels or dissimilarity measures one needs to rely on some good "representation", since this is how they are computed.
+In other words, without such an (implicit, at least) representation, no kernel or dissimilarity can be introduced.
+Thus, without the underlying operations associated with a transformation of one object into another, such concepts cannot be implemented.
+In fact, this is how I was led to the development of transformation-based, or structural, representations, when I realized that, in order to be successful in a sufficiently rich environment, the agent must be able to evolve a wide variety of new dissimilarities- defined via such transformations-without the help of a human designer [30]: even for the string environment, how does one chose the "right" (sub)string operations for computing the appropriate dissimilarity measure?
+I firmly believe that we need fundamentally new kinds of formalisms offering a sufficiently rich and evolving repertoire of (structural) operations.